 The following are examples of franchise fees charged by different systems:

 This is a monthly fee usually charged on the revenue stream to use the franchise name or trademark.
 The most common amount is between 5 and 7% of the sales.
 Most franchisers require the royalties’ payment each month.
 Some organizations require a prepayment monthly based on the expected sales for the upcoming month.
 There are other methods for the royalty including a monthly flat rate or a flat rate plus a percentage of the sales.
 For the franchisee, this can be a significant portion as a ratio of the profit (margin) before the royalty fee.
 In more than three fourths (75%) of all franchise agreements, the royalty exceeds 50% of the total profit before the royalty fee.
-So franchisees should realize that their services is really doing not much more than supporting the franchiser through royalties.
+Franchisees should realize that their services is really doing not much more than supporting the franchiser through royalties.
 Remember the risk reward concept of business.
 Read more about risk in the following article: How Much is a Fair Profit – Risk.

 In my accounting experience, the most common outcome is that the royalty is more than the profit leaving the franchisee with nothing more than heartache of owning a business.